NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Schedule Analysis

-- Against the No. 3 Iowa Hawkeyes on December 1, the Wolfpack captured their signature win of the season, a 94-81 road victory.
+- The Wolfpack defeated the No. 3-ranked Iowa Hawkeyes, 94-81, on December 1, which goes down as their best victory of the season.

 NC State 2022-23 Best Wins